Former Fire Hall No. 3

-The Former Fire Hall No. 3 is a municipal designated historic building located in the Nutana neighborhood of Saskatoon, Saskatchewan, Canada.
+The Former Fire Hall No. 3 is a municipal designated historic building and former fire hall of the Saskatoon Fire Department located in the Nutana neighborhood of Saskatoon, Saskatchewan, Canada.

 History

 With the University of Saskatchewan being built on the east side of the river this enhanced the need for a new fire hall on the east side.
 Built in 1911 with the latest equipment and both horse drawn and gasoline-powered fire fighting equipment the facility was again modernised in 1926.
 In 1958 the fire department left the facility for a new Fire Hall #3 that was constructed on York Avenue and Taylor Street.